 Collins Chabane Local Municipality had opted to follow disaster management structures and organisation.
 We have adopted our Disaster Management Plan which is reviewed after 5 years and / when needs arise.
-We have also established Disaster Advisory Forum.
+We have also established Disaster Advisory Forum which is conducted once per quarter of which the total is four in a financial year.